mortacious/vtk_openxr/README.md

 ## Acknowlegements

-This library provides the vtkRenderingOpenVR module of the VTK library as a standalone (python) package.
+This library provides the vtkRenderingOpenXR module of the VTK library as a standalone (python) package.
 VTK is available under the following license:

 Program:   Visualization Toolkit